 The United Kingdom’s GfK Consumer Confidence index rose to -15 in April of 2021 from -16 in the previous month and compared with a market consensus of -12.
 It was the highest reading since a survey conducted in early March last year, as the UK rolled out vaccines rapidly and set out a path for reopening the economy.
 There were improvements in both the economic situation over the last twelve months (-58 vs -60) and the next twelve months (-11 vs -17). source: GfK Group

 Consumer Confidence in the United Kingdom averaged -9.57 points from 1981 until 2021, reaching an all time high of 10 points in June of 1987 and a record low of -39 points in July of 2008.
 This page provides the latest reported value for - United Kingdom Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United Kingdom Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Consumer Confidence in the United Kingdom is expected to be -12.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in the United Kingdom to stand at -10.00 in 12 months time.
-In the long-term, the United Kingdom Consumer Confidence is projected to trend around -2.00 Index Points in 2020, according to our econometric models.
+Consumer Confidence in the United Kingdom is expected to be -14.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Consumer Confidence in the United Kingdom to stand at -6.00 in 12 months time.
+In the long-term, the United Kingdom Consumer Confidence is projected to trend around -6.00 points in 2022 and -2.00 points in 2023, according to our econometric models.